AlvaroVillamizar/Employee_Survival_Analysis/README.md

 # Human Resource Analytics Employee Retention

 <p align="center">
 <img src="https://instaprop.com/blog/img/blog/alex-kotliarskyi-QBpZGqEMsKg-unsplash.jpg" width="400" height="auto">
 </p>

 Employee retention is defined as the organization's ability to prevent employee turnover, or the loss of organizational talent over a period of time, either voluntary or involuntary.
 According to the Society for Human Resource Management (SHRM), the cost to replace just one employee can be three to four times the position's salary.
 In the US, the overall cost of employee turnover in 2020, was 630 billion dollars.
 Keeping turnover rates low helps you avoid these expenses and frees up money in the company budget to invest in people's development, benefits, and more.

-**Scope and Objectives**: In this project I analyzed and discussed the main causes for employee turnover by performing survival analysis and building a machine learning model, in order to give an answer to the following questions.
+**Scope and Objectives:** In this project I analyzed and discussed the main causes for employee turnover by performing survival analysis and building a machine learning model, in order to give an answer to the following questions.

 - What is the employee's lifetime in the company?
 - What are the significant factors that drive employee turnover?